open-telemetry/opentelemetry-collector-contrib/receiver/zipkinreceiver/README.md

 The following settings are configurable:

 - `endpoint` (default = 0.0.0.0:9411): host:port on which the receiver is going to receive data.
+- `parse_string_tags` (default = false): if enabled, the receiver will attempt to parse string tags/binary annotations into int/bool/float.

 ## Advanced Configuration